So you’ve heard there’s a growing interest in employee pulse surveys – but why should you care?

 Likewise, if you can see that one of your questions has been skipped numerous times, this can highlight areas in the survey that are maybe too ambiguous.
 You can provide a box similar to the comment one where employees can indicate why they chose to leave the question unanswered.
 This will further streamline your feedback.

-Part 3: How do I optimise my pulse survey validity, length and frequency?
+How can you improve and optimise your survey validity, length and frequency?

 The length and frequency of your pulse survey relates to the number of questions in your survey and how often you send it out.